Axion007/Practise_/Day01_Basics/README.md

 ## Day 1 – Basics

-### 1. Even or Odd
+Problems solved:
-Check if a given integer is even or odd using modulo operator.
+1. Check whether a number is even or odd

-### 2. Last Digit
+2. Find the last digit of a number
-Extract the last digit of a number using % 10.
+3. Find the second last digit of a number

-### 3. Second Last Digit
-Remove last digit and extract the next digit.

-### Notes
+Concepts used:
+- Modulo operator (%)
-- Focus on integer division
+- Integer division
-- No library functions used
+- Conditional statements